patricksavalle/rest-api-cheatsheet/README.md

 - Use the HTTP verbs to mean this:

-    * POST - create and other non-idempotent operations.
+    * POST - create and all other non-idempotent operations.
     * PUT - replace.
     * PATCH - (partial) update.
     * GET - read a resource or collection.